Lee Hishammuddin Allen & Gledhill

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

 Yes.
-Foreigners can own and occupy real estate in Malaysia and can hold shares in property owning companies.
+Foreigners can own and occupy real estate in Malaysia and can hold shares in property owning companies subject to certain restrictions.

 Foreign purchasers are not allowed to acquire: (i) properties valued less than RM1 million per unit; (ii) residential units under the category of low and low-medium cost as determined by the State Authority; (iii) properties built on Malay reserved land; and (iv) properties allocated to Bumiputera interest in any property development project as determined by the State Authority.